Affordable Ohio Health Insurance Plans

 “Essential Health Benefits” must be included in all policies.
 This requirement was one of the principal mandates from the original Affordable Care Act legislation.
 It provides features such as newborn care, mental health, many pediatric services, some dental and vision coverage, and prescriptions.
 Many of these items, including preventive services, often have no copay or deductible to meet.
 Special pandemics (COVID) result in insurers offering testing and some treatment at 100% coverage.
 Vaccinations are often provided at discounted or no cost.

-Covered immunizations (birth to age 18) are provided for diphtheria, tetanus, pertussis (whooping cough), Haemophilus influenza (Type B), hepatitis A, hepatitis B, human papillomavirus (HPV), inactivated polio virus, influenza, measles, meningococcal, pneumococcal, rotavirus, and varicella (chicken pox).
+Covered immunizations (birth to age 18) are provided for diphtheria, tetanus, pertussis (whooping cough), Haemophilus influenza (Type B), hepatitis A, hepatitis B, human papilloma virus (HPV), inactivated polio virus, influenza, measles, meningococcal, pneumococcal, rotavirus, and varicella (chicken pox).

 It is customary for a copay to apply for office visits and drugs, without having to meet a deductible.
 Preventive and well child benefits are always included with no deductible.
 Immunization and vaccine coverage are generally provided on most policies.
 If a physical is required for playing sports, typically, you will not have to pay for services, since it is covered at 100%.
 Complications or additional medical services that may be needed could be subject to copays or deductibles.